-For both radii, the temperature estimated from the 3D simulation outputs is higher than that calculated from spectroscopic-like projected temperature (see Table \ref{app: pnt_mach tab}).
-This leads to a sound speed higher than 1300 (1200)~$\mathrm{km~s^{-1}}$ within $R_\mathrm{500}$ ($R_\mathrm{vir}$) whereas it is below 1200 (1000)~$\mathrm{km~s^{-1}}$ for the projected counterparts.
-Nevertheless, this difference only leads to about a few per cent difference in the Mach number estimation for a fixed velocity dispersion of, e.g., 250~$\mathrm{km~s^{-1}}$.
-Then, the velocities are distributed around 0~$\mathrm{km~s^{-1}}$ (see also Table \ref{app: pnt_mach tab}) except for the $cen$ projection which is around 100~$\mathrm{km~s^{-1}}$, for both radii, due to matter accretion from the aligned background filament.
+For both radii, the temperature estimated from the 3D simulation outputs is higher than that calculated from spectroscopic-like projected temperatures (see Table \ref{app: pnt_mach tab}).
+This leads to a sound speed higher than 1300 (1200)~$\mathrm{km~s^{-1}}$ within $R_\mathrm{500}$ ($R_\mathrm{vir}$), whereas it is below 1200 (1000)~$\mathrm{km~s^{-1}}$ for the projected counterparts.
+Nevertheless, this difference only leads to a difference of approximately a few percent in the Mach number estimation for a fixed velocity dispersion of, for example, 250~$\mathrm{km~s^{-1}}$.
+Thus, the velocities are distributed around 0~$\mathrm{km~s^{-1}}$ (see also Table \ref{app: pnt_mach tab}), except for the $cen$ projection, which is around 100~$\mathrm{km~s^{-1}}$, for both radii, due to matter accretion from the aligned background filament.
 Whatever the value of the velocity, it is always much lower than the velocity dispersion, which is distributed roughly between 100 and 300~$\mathrm{km~s^{-1}}$ (see top panels of Fig. \ref{p_nt_mach}) for both radii and thus dominates over the velocity.
 We clearly see this by the almost linear correlation between $\sigma$ and $M_\mathrm{3D}$.
-Then, there is also an expected correlation between $P_\mathrm{nt}/P_\mathrm{tot}$ and $M_\mathrm{3D}$ on the bottom sub-panels of Fig. \ref{p_nt_mach}.
-For the 3D components and norm, we have a Mach number of about [0.32,0.35] ([0.4,0.5]) range within $R_\mathrm{500}$ ($R_\mathrm{vir}$), leading to a non-thermal pressure fraction of around $6\%$ ($9\%$).
+There is also an expected correlation between $P_\mathrm{nt}/P_\mathrm{tot}$ and $M_\mathrm{3D}$ on the bottom sub-panels of Fig. \ref{p_nt_mach}.
+For the 3D components and norm, we have a Mach number of about [0.32,0.35] ([0.4,0.5]) within $R_\mathrm{500}$ ($R_\mathrm{vir}$), leading to a non-thermal pressure fraction of around $6\%$ ($9\%$).